Master Level Licensure Supervision

-Nitasha is currently working toward becoming an AAMFT approved supervisor.
+Nitasha is an AAMFT-approved supervisor.
 She works from Bernard’s Discrimination Model where the supervisee takes the lead in their supervision.
-She also works from a person of the therapist perspective making space for you to explore what you as the therapist bring into the room with each client and how each client may trigger these parts of you differently.
+She also works from a ‘person of the therapist’ perspective making space for you to explore what you as the therapist bring into the room with each client and how each client may trigger these parts of you differently.
 Working with you in supervision sessions, Nitasha will encourage you to reflect on your transference and countertransference through case formulations to provide you with an introspective approach to responding to your cases.